How credit card rewards programs work and which to choose

-The three main types of rewards are points, miles, and cash back.
+The three main types of rewards are points, miles, and cash rewards.
 That said, points and miles function similarly, allowing you to trade in those points (or miles) for specific redemption options, such as:

 - Free or discounted flights, hotel stays, and car rentals